D0ubleA-ron/RedLight_GreenLight/README.md

 ### UML Diagram
 ![UML Diagram](https://github.com/user-attachments/assets/f6052a6a-2f70-4928-a99e-6a956c922210)

+## How to Run This Locally

+1. Clone this github repo.
+2. Open terminal and run the following command `pip install numpy==1.26.0 opencv-python==4.11.0.86 ultralytics==8.3.88 pygame --system-break-packages`
+3. Once the packages are done installing, open the terminal and navigate to the REDLIGHT_GREENLIGHT folder.
+Then enter the following commands one by one.
+   a. `cd local_dev`
+   b. `cd backend`
+   c. `cd motion_detection`
+4. Now you are in the right folder.
+Start the game using the following command `python motion_detection.py` and have fun!

 ## Conclusions
 Due to the low processing power of the Raspberry Pi, our ability to integrate many features was limited, like running the motion detection smoothly with multiple people.
 However, through continuous software optimization and knowledge gained throughout the course and labs, we were able to mitigate these hardware limitations and have our vision model detect an individual’s movement more accurately and faster.
 With further innovation, our project has the potential to be applied in automated surveillance of homes and AI-driven training simulations for athletes.